Robert J. Birgeneau

 Robert Joseph Birgeneau (born March 25, 1942) is a Canadian-American physicist and university administrator.
-He was the ninth chancellor of the University of California, Berkeley from 2004-13, and the fourteenth president of the University of Toronto from 2000-04.
+He was the fourteenth president of the University of Toronto from 2000 to 2004, and the ninth chancellor of the University of California, Berkeley from 2004 to 2013.

 Biography

 The first from his family to finish high school, Birgeneau graduated from St. Michael's College School in Toronto.
 He received a B.Sc in mathematics in 1963 from St. Michael's College in the University of Toronto, where he also met his wife Mary Catherine; they have four children.
 Birgeneau received his Ph.D in physics from Yale University in 1966 for thesis titled Magnetic Interactions in Rare-Earth Insulators under the supervision of Werner P. Wolf.

 He spent a year each on the faculties of Yale and the University of Oxford.
 From 1968 to 1975, he worked at AT&T Bell Laboratories.

 MIT

 He then joined the Massachusetts Institute of Technology as a professor of physics.
 During his 25 years at MIT, he served as Chair of the Physics Department and ultimately as Dean of Science.